James Mills (author)

-James Mills (born 1932) is an American novelist, screenwriter and journalist.
+James Spencer Mills III (May 20, 1932 – December 4, 2011) was an American novelist, screenwriter and journalist.

 Mills wrote two New York Times bestsellers, Report to the Commissioner, a novel, and The Underground Empire, a study of international narcotics trafficking.
 His books The Panic in Needle Park and Report to the Commissioner were later made into major motion pictures by 20th Century Fox and United Artists respectively.
 The credibility of The Underground Empire was challenged in a lengthy front-page article in the Los Angeles Times.

-Career
+Life and career

+James Mills was born May 20, 1932 in Milwaukee, Wisconsin to Rear Admiral Ralph Erskine Mills and Elisabeth Stevens Mills.
+He went on to graduate from Princeton University in 1954.

-Mills worked for UPI, Life magazine, and for three US commercial television networks as a writer and consultant.
+He worked for UPI, Life magazine, and for three U.S. commercial television networks as a writer and consultant.

 The 1971 film The Panic in Needle Park, starring Al Pacino in his second film appearance, was based on Mills' book of the same name about the heroin culture at Verdi Square and Sherman Square on New York City's Upper West Side near 72nd Street and Broadway.
 The screenplay was written by Joan Didion and John Gregory Dunne.